h28a3/poker/README.md

 # poker
+## introduction
+I was wondering what to implement next after having implemented blackjack the other day, when I had an opportunity to play poker with a friend and decided to implement poker.
+I found it difficult because I was not familiar with the rules and the game.
+The computer's strategy is mechanically determined by the cards in the hand, so there is no bluffing or other strategies.
+(I think it is easy to win if you know how to choose the cards to exchange, and the conditions for bidding and raising...)
+It would be interesting to use machine learning in the future.

 ## hands (in order of strength)
 1. Royal Straight Flush
    The highest ranked flush of the same kind, 10, J, Q, K, A.